 - a) The specification of the programme's staffing requirements (staff required as part of the programme and intrinsic to it) is precise, and rigorous and consistent with the programme and its defined purpose.
 The specifications include professional and educational qualifications, licences-to practise where applicable, experience and the staff/learner ratio requirements.
-See also criterion - b) The programme has an identified complement of staff18 (or potential staff) who are available, qualified and capable to provide the specified programme in the context of their existing - c) The programme's complement of staff (or potential staff) (those who support learning including any employer-based personnel) are demonstrated to be competent to enable learners to achieve the intended programme learning outcomes and to assess learners' achievements as required. - There are arrangements for the performance of the programme's staff to be managed to ensure continuing capability to fulfil their roles and there are staff development 19 opportunities 20.
+See also criterion 12 c). - b) The programme has an identified complement of staff18 (or potential staff) who are available, qualified and capable to provide the specified programme in the context of their existing commitments. - c) The programme's complement of staff (or potential staff) (those who support learning including any employer-based personnel) are demonstrated to be competent to enable learners to achieve the intended programme learning outcomes and to assess learners' achievements as required. - d) There are arrangements for the performance of the programme's staff to be managed to ensure continuing capability to fulfil their roles and there are staff development19 opportunities20. - e) There are arrangements for programme staff performance to be reviewed and there are mechanisms for encouraging development and for addressing underperformance. - f) Where the programme is to be provided by staff not already in post there are arrangements to ensure that the programme will not enrol learners unless a complement of staff meeting the specifications is in post.